valentin994/booking-management/README.md

 ## Introduction

 This is the backend for Vila Prgic website, the site is used for renting out apartments.
 The API should support a booking and review system for the website to consume.
 For the database SQLite will be used.

 ## Installation

 - Activate your virtual environment `source venv/bin/activate`
 - Install all packages `poetry install`
+- Install pre-commit hooks with `pre-commit install`
 - Run the application `poetry run uvicorn app.main:app --reload`

 ## Todos